Balanced Product of Calibrated Experts for Long-Tailed Recognition: Implementation details

 \subsection{Training details}

 Following previous LT approaches \cite{cao2019learning,liu2019large}, we use cosine classifier, which is defined as $\psi(z, y) = \frac{\kappa w_y^{T} z}{||w_y|| ||z||}$, where $w_y$ are learnable weights for class $y$, $z$ denotes the output of a neural network and $\kappa$ is a hyperparameter (set to $32$).
-We use weight decay with its hyperparameter set to $5 \cdot 10^{-4}$, $5 \cdot 10^{-4}$ and $2 \cdot 10^{-4}$ for CIFAR-LT, ImageNet-LT and iNaturalist datasets, respectively.
+We use weight decay with its hyperparameter set to $5 \cdot 10^{-4}$, $5 \cdot 10^{-4}$ and $2 \cdot 10^{-4}$ for CIFAR-LT, ImageNet-LT, and iNaturalist datasets, respectively.
 For the CIFAR-LT experiments, we use a warmup period of 5 and 10 epochs for standard and longer training schedules, respectively.
-For training our models, we utilize (up to) four Nvidia A100 40GB GPUs in an internal cluster.
-Our implementation is based on publicly available code from \cite{zhang2021test}\footnote{Code adapted from (MIT license): \url{https://github.com/Vanint/SADE-AgnosticLT}}.
+We use (up to) four Nvidia A100 40GB GPUs to train our models in an internal cluster.
+Following \cite{wang2020experts,cai2021ace}, our expert architecture comprises an extensive shared backbone and small expert heads (one and two ResNet blocks for large-scale and CIFAR experiments, respectively).